getjavelin/javelin-mcp/examples/proxy/README.md

 <img width="1728" alt="Screenshot 2025-07-08 at 3 35 56 PM" src="https://github.com/user-attachments/assets/76039f18-6e03-4ae5-899d-83a6597c42bf" />

-## Local MCP server with the remote tools
+## Local MCP server with the Remote Tools

 Claude only presently works over stdio, need to use a layer in between.